godaddy/gasket/packages/gasket-resolve/docs/api.md

 ## projectIdentifier(projectName, \[type\])

-Create function used to make instances of PackageIdentifier for a project.
+Create function used to make instances of PackageIdentifier for a project

 The `projectName` and `type` are components of the naming convention such as
 - @<projectName>/<type>-<name>